berdy88/oxio-challenge/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Scope Cuts

+Several scope cuts were made due to the time constraint.

+### HTTP Requests Error Management
+I assumed there would be no API error for the purpose of this challenge.

+### Automated Tests
+I decided not to deal with automated tests at this time.
+I made sure to tests the features manually myself however.

+Since this is a very small application I believe this to be reasonnable.
+Larger applications would quickly become unwieldy to test manually though.

+### Styling And Responsiveness
+Styling is minimal and no special consideration was made to ensure responsiveness.
+Resizing the browser shown the website to display the elements mostly correctly, although somewhat cramped the smaller it got.

+## Design decisions & Performance Considerations

+I used RxJS' Observables a lot to atomate the various calulations and changes that need to happen automatically.
+I also tried to mostly use them with the `async` pipe in templates to leverage the automatic subscription/unsubscription provided by Angular.

+When not possible or practical, I managed the subscriptions in the component and made sure to unsubscribe using the `ngOnDestroy` lifecycle hook.
+The exception to this is with the HttpClient's requests observables, which I know to complete after the request is done.